alixdamman/memento/python/local_vs_global/local_vs_global.rst

 **Rule 2**: variable assignments (i.e. using operator =) in a function create or act on local variables.

-**Rule 3**: if a local variable has the same name as a global one, using the name will access the **local** variable (*variable shadowing*).
+**Rule 3**: a local and a global variable with the same name can coexist.
+If a local variable has the same name as a global one, using the name will access the **local** variable (*variable shadowing*).

 .. code:: ipython3